 9. Ineffective Ways of Meeting Needs

-An additional way that BPD relationships may differ from others is that the partner with BPD may be perceived as manipulative due to trying to meet their needs in ineffective ways.
-For example, if a partner with BPD feels that they’re not getting the attention and care they need, they may act out or even threaten to end the relationship as a form of emotional manipulation.
+An additional way that BPD relationships may differ from others is that the partner with BPD may be perceived as manipulative, as they may use ineffective ways to meet their needs.
+For example, if they feel that they’re not getting the attention and care they need, they may act out or even threaten to end the relationship as a form of emotional manipulation.
+For the other partner in the relationship, this can be tremendously frustrating.
+Working with the partner and their therapist to identify and communicate their needs in effective ways that support the partnership is helpful.

 Why Understanding BPD Is Important For Partners